 Create SEO content

-Once you have your keywords, you’re ready to move on to content creation.
+Once you pinpoint your keywords, you’re ready to move on to content creation.

 Look at the search intent of your chosen keywords too.
 Search intent tells you the purpose of an online search and falls into one of four categories: